 The Academy of Finland Equality Plan is applied to those working on Academy funding and to the staff at the Academy’s Administration Office.
 The Board of the Academy has approved the Equality Plan for 2019–2020.

-When making decisions regarding research posts and research funding, efforts must be taken to establish an open, transparent expert review procedure in which the qualifications of applicants of either sex are evaluated equally and fairly.
-Particular attention will be paid to the transparency of the funding process and the funding for research posts as well as to the balanced review of both genders, for example as regards career breaks due to parental leaves.
+When making decisions regarding research posts and research funding, efforts must be taken to establish an open, transparent expert review procedure in which the qualifications of applicants of all genders are evaluated equally and fairly.
+Particular attention will be paid to the transparency of the funding process and the funding for research posts as well as to the balanced review of all genders, for example as regards career breaks due to parental leaves.

 The Academy’s Equality Plan also takes into consideration other equality issues than gender equality.
 No person may be discriminated against based on age, ethnic or national origin, nationality, language, religion, belief, opinion, health, disability, sexual orientation or other personal characteristics.
 Harassment is also regarded as a form of discrimination.